Globally defined Carroll symmetry of gravitational waves: From Brinkmann to BJR and back

-After the wave has passed, particles initially at rest exhibit the \emph{Velocity Memory Effect} (VM)~: they move with constant velocity.
-Under certain ``quantization'' conditions the outgoing velocity can vanish, though, and we get the \emph{Displacement Memory Effect} (DM) \cite{ZelPol,DM-1,DM-2,Sila-PLB}, which might well play a r\^ole in future observations \cite{BraTho,DM-2}.
+After the wave has passed, particles initially at rest exhibit the \emph{Velocity Memory Effect} (VM) \cite{Ehlers,AiBalasin, EZHRev}~: outside the Wavezone, they move with constant velocity.
+Under certain ``quantization'' conditions the outgoing velocity can vanish, though, and we get the \emph{Displacement Memory Effect} (DM) \cite{ZelPol,DM-1,DM-2,Sila-PLB}.

 Plane gravitational waves have long been known to have a $2D+1$ parameter symmetry group composed of $D+1$ translations, completed by $D$ (rather mysterious) transformations \cite{BoPiRo,Sou73}.
-More recently \cite{Carroll4GW}, this group was identified with the \emph{Carroll group} \cite{Leblond,SenGupta}, as young L\'evy-Leblond called it jokingly.
-Its algebraic structure is readily determined by switching to Baldwin et al (BJR) coordinates \cite{BaJe,Rosen,Sou73} which are however only local.
-This note sheds further light at the Carroll -- Memory relation using globally defined Brinkmann coordinates. \goodbreak
+More recently \cite{Carroll4GW}, this group was identified with the \emph{Carroll group} \cite{LeblondCar,SenGupta}, as young L\'evy-Leblond called it jokingly.
+Its algebraic structure is readily determined by switching to Baldwin-Jeffery-Rosen (BJR) coordinates \cite{BaJe,Rosen,Sou73} which are however only local.
+This note sheds further light at the Carroll --- Memory relation using globally defined Brinkmann coordinates.